julianchurchill/text-adventure/README.md

 - [STORY] Take clock face to top of clock tower and use with clock mechanism and minute hand and hour hand.
 Get some points or money or something and maybe a quest/hint as to what to do next - open up a new area.
   DONE - [TEST] Show a ruby counter at the top of the screen.
 Also have a nice little ruby graphic.
+  DONE - [TEST] The presenter should get the value from the model.
+The presenter needs to advertise at the same time as the description and exits, e.g. after actions are performed.
   - [TEST] The ruby counter should show what the presenter gives the activity.
-The presenter should get the value from the model.
-The presenter needs to advertise at the same time as the description and exits, e.g. after actions are performed.
   - [TEST] Succesful use text "You fit the final piece of the clock.
 The air stirs around you as you slide it gently into place. blah blah you get some rubies"
-  - [TEST] New ItemAction something like AwardRubies
+  - [TEST] New ItemAction something like AwardRubies.
+Updates the model score.

 - [FEATURE] Autosave upon leaving the app (with the back key usually) so upon returning the user can continue their game.
 - [FEATURE] Restart game - resets everything.
 Available in the main menu.